 - The investor should use the buying opportunity presented by recessions to increase her investments in good stocks.

 - All recessions always lead to recovery.

-- The investor should not sell a good company even if its stock price remains stagnant for considerable time e.g. share price of Mayur Uniquoters remained within range of 100-120 for almost a year (Sept 2012 – Sept 2013).
-Mayur’s price increased to more than 400% in next 10 months to INR 470 in July 2014.
+- The investor should not sell a good company even if its stock price remains stagnant for considerable time e.g. share price of Mayur Uniquoters remained within the range of 100-120 for almost a year (Sept 2012 – Sept 2013).
+Mayur’s price increased to more than 400% in the next 10 months to INR 470 in July 2014.

-- Market always goes up in spurts, which can never be predicted.
+- The market always goes up in spurts, which can never be predicted.
 E.g. JK Lakshmi (May-June 2009), Allahabad Bank (May 2009 and Sept 2009) and Haldyn Glass (May 2014 and Sept 2014).
 Therefore, we should buy and hold good stocks and not try to get in & out of at every price rise or fall.
 We may not be able to get the opportunity to enter again once we sell, as the market might run away from us.